weecology/DeepForest/README.md

 ## Feedback

 All [issues](https://github.com/weecology/DeepForest/issues/) can be submitted to the github repo.
+First have a look at [FAQ](https://deepforest.readthedocs.io/en/latest/FAQ.html) for a few common errors.
 We look forward to hearing about the performance of the prebuilt and custom models.
 We encourage all users to submit a sample image [issue](https://github.com/weecology/DeepForest/issues/49), regardless of performance, to the image gallery.
 We want to hear from you!

 ## Usage